backstage/backstage/docs/features/software-templates/extending/create-your-own-templater.md

+---
+id: extending-templater
-# Creating your own Templater
+title: Creating your own Templater
+---

 Templaters are responsible for taking the directory path for the skeleton returned by the preparers, and then executing the templating command on top of